 You don’t have to drive or pay to park, and you can use your time in transit to multitask.
-You have a right to assume that a bus or train is safe for transit, and that the company and operator are taking due care to protect passengers.
+You have a right to assume that a bus is safe for transit and that the company and operator are taking due care to protect passengers.
 Unfortunately, California cities are not exempt from traumatic bus accidents and car crashes.

-Public Transit Laws and Liability
+Public Transit Laws and Liability in California

-Taking a school bus, tour bus, public bus, trolley, metro, or train should not mean risking your life.
+Taking a school bus, tour bus, public bus or metro train should not mean risking your life.
 The rise of cheap transportation options, however, often results in broken rules and ignored safety standards.
 Public transport drivers should undergo significant training before taking passengers.
 Sadly, passengers often entrust their lives to drivers who are poorly trained, incompetent, or negligent.

-If a negligent driver caused your crash, he or she may be personally responsible for your damages.
-If the driver is an employee of a bus or train company, however, the company itself may be liable.
-This is also the case if the accident stemmed from negligence on the company’s part, such as failing to keep up its fleet vehicles or repair known hazards such as a faulty seatbelt.
-In some situations, victims can bring claims against the driver and the bus or train company.
+If a negligent bus driver caused your crash, he or she may be personally responsible for your damages.
+If the driver is an employee of a bus company, however, the company itself may be liable.
+This is also the case if the bus accident stemmed from negligence on the company’s part, such as failing to keep up its fleet vehicles or repair known hazards such as a faulty seatbelt.
+In some situations, victims can bring claims against the driver and the bus company in California.

-In cases where the government owns the bus or train, your claim would have to follow the rules of claims against government bodies.
+In cases where the government owns the bus, your claim would have to follow the rules of claims against government bodies.
 In California, you must notify the defendant of your claim within six months of the date of the injury.
 This is a much shorter time frame than typical accident cases, where victims have two years from the date of the injury to file.
 Keep this in mind if you’re dealing with a public bus or train system that a municipality owns.

 If you’re unsure about the defendant or how/when to file, speak to a reputable injury attorney in California with experience bus accidents.